bigomics/metaLINCS/README.md

-# metaLINCS: an R package for stratified analysis of LINCS L1000 drug signatures using meta-level connectivity mapping
+# metaLINCS: an R package for meta-analysis of LINCS L1000 drug signatures using stratified connectivity mapping

 MetaLINCS calculates and visualizes the correlation between your experimental gene expression profile with perturbations signatures